 Residence Life strives to create a community in which all members feel safe, comfortable and at home.
 To aid in creating this environment, it is important that all students understand what is expected of them while living on campus.
 Residence Life maintains important policies with which residents should be familiar.
 It is expected that all students living in residence have read and understand the policies of on-campus living.
 Please take a moment to review these policies.

-When a student allegedly violates a Housing and Residence Life policy, the matter is forwarded to the Community Standards Office, which will determine the respective follow up with the student.
-A member from the Community Standards Office will meet with the student to discuss alleged violations that are non separable offenses.
+When a student allegedly violates a Residence Life policy, the matter is forwarded to a Student Conduct Officer, which will determine the respective follow up with the student.
+A Student Conduct Officer will meet with the student to discuss alleged conduct violations.

 Non Separable Offenses

-A violation of the policy is considered a non-separable offense when the possible sanction for the behavior/action will not result in possible dismissal from the University.
-The student will meet with a member of the Community Standards Office to discuss the matter and determine if the student is responsible for the alleged violation.
+A violation of the policy is considered a non-separable offense when the possible sanction for the behavior/action will not result in possible dismissal from the University or living in a residence hall.
+The student will meet with a Student Conduct Officer to discuss the matter and determine if the student is responsible for the alleged violation.

-A violation of the policy is considered a separable offense when the possible sanction for the behavior/action could result in the dismissal of the student from the University.
+A violation of the policy is considered a separable offense when the possible sanction for the behavior/action could result in the dismissal of the student from the University or from living in a University residential community.
 A violation will be determined if it is separable based on the severity and/or frequency of the alleged conduct.